c3g/genpipes_in_a_container/README.md

   ghcr.io/c3g/genpipes_in_a_container:latest
 ```
 ### Using Podman
 With `GEN_SHARED_CVMFS` being the cache directory on the host and `BIND_LIST` the file system to be accessed by GenPipes.
 WARNING: Not supported on Mac OS X yet.
+To use the cloned version, mount the directory with `--mount type=bind,source=${PIPELINE_DIR},target=/genpipes,Z` option.
 ```bash
 podman run \
   -it \